openaps/AndroidAPSdocs/docs/EN/Configuration/Watchfaces.md

 J - insulin on board (from bolus | from basal)

+## Settings (in wear watch)

+To access to the watchface settings, double tap on your BG, slide up and select "Settings".

+### AAPS companion parameters

+Vibrate on Bolus (default On):

+Units for Actions (default mg/dl): if "On" units for actions is mg/dl, if "Off" unit is mmol/l.
+Used when setting a TT from watch.

+### Watchface settings

+Show Date (default Off): note, date is not available on all watchfaces

+Show IOB (default On):

+Show COB (default On):

+Show Delta (default On):

+Show AvgDelta (default On):

+Show Phone Battery (default On): Phone battery in %.
+Red if below 30% .

+Show Rig Battery (default Off):

+Show Basal Rate (default On):

+Show Loop Status (default On):

+Show BG (default On):

+Show Direction Arrow (default On):

+Show Ago (default On): show how many minutes since last reading.

+Dark (default On):

+Highlight Basals (default Off): Improve the visibility of basal rate and temp basals

+Chart Timeframe (default 3 hours): you can select in the sub menu the max time frame of your chart between 1 hour and 5 hours.

+### User Interface setting

+Input Design: with this parameter, you can select the position of "+" and "-" buttons when you enter commands for AAPS (TT, Insulin, Carbs...)

+- Default:
+- Quick righty:
+- Quick lefty:
+- Modern Sparse:

+### Specific watchface parameters

+#### Steampunk watchface

+Delta Granularity (default Medium)

+- Low:
+- Medium:
+- High:

+#### Circle WF

+Big Numbers:

+Ring History:

+Light Ring History:

+Animations:

+### Commands settings

+Wizard in Menu (default On):

+Prime in Menu (default Off):

+Single Target (default On):

+Wizard Percentage (default Off):

+### Version Number

 ## View Nightscout data

 If you are using another looping system and want to _view_ your looping detail on an Android Wear watch, or want to watch your child's looping, then you can build/download just the NSClient APK.
 To do this follow the [build APK instructions](../Installing-AndroidAPS/Building-APK.md) selecting the build variant "NSClientRelease".
 There are several watchfaces to choose from that include average delta, IOB, currently active temp basal rate and basal profiles + CGM readings graph.

 ## Pebble